walt-id/waltid-identity/waltid-libraries/crypto/waltid-crypto2-signum/README.md

 attestation are independent requirements.

-On Android, Signum performs signing and key-use authorization, including for keys created or imported by the native settings adapter.
+On Android, Signum performs signing and key-use authorization, including for keys created or imported by the native settings adapter. `AndroidSignumKeyBackend` takes an Android `Context` to check StrongBox availability without retaining an activity.
+Explicit native configurations skip unavailable StrongBox when preferred and reject it when required; native readback still verifies the actual protection.
 Combined biometric/device-credential prompts omit the negative button, as required by AndroidX.
 Reopening an authenticated signing key also starts and aborts a native operation to detect permanent invalidation that a KeyStore lookup alone can miss.
 This check does not prompt or sign; needing authentication is distinct from permanent invalidation.
 Native